-Distance Learning means earning your degree without having to live on or visit campus every day.
-Some distance students earn their bachelor's after many years away from school.
-Others earn a master's or other advanced degrees.
-Whatever your circumstances, our support team has helped thousands of people, just like you, to earn new degrees and new lives.
+Distance learning means earning your degree without having to visit campus every day.
+Some distance students earn their bachelor’s after many years away from school.
+Others earn a master’s or other advanced degree.
+Whatever your circumstances, our support team has helped thousands of people, just like you, earn new degrees to enhance their lives.

 How to Take Classes – The Formats